 Hiking distance: 8,8 km / Hiking Duration: 4-5 hours

 Included meals: Picnic lunch Snacks during activity

 Anything not mentioned in above program

 We are constantly updating our unique itineraries based on new information and experiences available.
 The walks, accommodations, and visits listed may be adjusted.
 The itineraries presented are subject to modification and change by Tripin Adventures.
 We reserve the right, without penalty, to make changes in the published itinerary whenever, in our judgment, conditions warrant, or if we deem it necessary for the comfort, convenience, or safety of participants, anything not mentioned in above program.

 Trips designated “Moderate” are more active and require a bit more endurance.
 Hikes and treks include occasional steep ascents.
-Trip members should have a little experience in sea-kayaking and be in good physical condition, and be capable of paddling 4-6 hours
+Trip members should be experienced hikers in good physical condition, capable of walking 3-5 hours